OpenSearch cluster and host state monitoring

 - Select the host from the drop-down list.

-This page displays charts showing the load on an individual host in the cluster.
-Which charts are exactly displayed depends on the host type:
+This page displays the charts showing workloads of individual cluster hosts.
+It depends on the host type:

 - Process CPU: Processor core workload generated by the JVM OpenSearch process.